November 15, 2018

 I could probably go on and on, with multiple examples for all of the above.

 On the other hand, keeping your team in-house will make sense in many cases—like when your product is your core business and you have money to invest in your team (but having an internal team comes with challenges, too).

 It doesn’t matter what the roots of your decision are.
-Outsourcing software development solves many issues that you may face with your product.
+Software development outsourcing solves many issues that you may face with your product.

 Before I jump into the main subject, I want to point out that finding a reliable partner is always key.
-Some software development companies will provide you with all the pros I’ll outline below, when other will only mess up your whole idea.
+Some outsourcing companies will provide you with all the pros I’ll outline below, when other will only mess up your whole idea.
 You should always ask your network and check directories like Clutch, as you probably know.
-Clutch provides reliable reviews of project work collected by dedicated analysts, but also lists company portfolios, pricing structures, and more.
+Clutch provides reliable reviews of project work collected by dedicated analysts, but also lists portfolios of companies outsourcing software development, their pricing structures, and more.
 You can check our profile to see what it looks like.

-I kinda hear this a lot—entrepreneurs decide to outsource in order to avoid risk, an effort crucial for new undertakings (but not exclusively for them).
+I kinda hear this a lot—entrepreneurs decide to outsource software development in order to avoid risk, an effort crucial for new undertakings (but not exclusively for them).